What does it take to create a Thai Massage online course?

 Humble beginnings of our Thai Massage video production

 Here in Thailand cameras and video equipment costs considerably more than in the US, and importing it is very expensive due to shipping and import duties.
-So we had to find ways to make due with what we could rig up.
+So we had to find ways to make do with what we could rig up.

 Despite those early technological challenges our quality of teaching and the presentation of the material was always excellent, and nobody ever complained that the videos were not up to the standard of the Avatar movie.